The aim of the Dean Fungus Group is to identify and record all species of fungi growing in the region in support of better informed conservation.

 Edible fungi should only be picked where they are plentiful and common.
 All forayers should be familiar with the Mushroom Picker’s Code and the BMS guidelines on the Drugs Act in relation to “magic mushrooms.”
+It is illegal to pick or to possess any fungus listed as containing any drug listed in the act.

 It is important to eat only specimens which are in good condition and you need to be 100% certain of their identity.